lop-Louis/go-to-docs/docs/operate/ops-defaults-meetings.md

 - action 1: use this in your next session — label the meeting, prep the doc-first note, and exit with a receipt in under 20 minutes.
 - action 2: open the parking lot — move topics that lack an owner/date into the shared lot with a steward and revisit time.

+> For this default, a “receipt” is:
+>
+> - a doc-first note with why we met and the expected outcome, and
+> - for each topic, either:
+>   1. an owner + date, or
+>   2. a parking-lot entry with a steward + revisit date.

 ## How we’ll know it’s working

 Within the first month, the doc-first notes actually go out before the meeting.